hbctraining/Intro-to-R-online-Catalyst/lessons/1A_Segment_1_Video_A.md

-* Creating project
-* RStudio interface
-* Organizing working directory
-* Structuring your working directory

 ## Introduction

-Welcome to segment 1A, Getting Started in RStudio.
+Welcome to segment 1A, **Getting Started in RStudio**.
 In this lesson we will walk through the steps for creating a project and explore the various features of the RStudio interface.
 Within the project we will organize your working directory by setting up an appropriate directory structure and downloading the necessary files.

 ## Creating a new project in RStudio